 Southeast Alaska Research and Development Action Initiatives

-Cluster Co-Chairs: Dave D’Amore, USFS and Shannon Atkinson, UAF/UAS
+Cluster Co-Chairs: Dave D’Amore, USFS, and Shannon Atkinson, UAF/UAS

-- Link industry needs to local researchers in Southeast Alaska
+Link industry needs to local researchers in Southeast Alaska

 Champion: Kurt Fredriksson

 The goal of this initiative is to leverage existing networks and create new ones in order to raise awareness among community stakeholders of the diverse capabilities and availability of research in our region.
 In 2014, this initiative focused on the small-scale timber industry in Southeast Alaska, investigating the potential for local mills to create value-added products from yellow-cedar trees killed by long-term changes in weather patterns.

-- Promote STEM Education in our Region
+Promote STEM Education in our Region

-Champion: Lisa Busch, Sitka Sound Science Center
+Champions: JEDC STEM AK and Sitka Sound Science Center